Parking permits

 I’m not sure I can afford an increase in charging for a parking permit, what can I do?

 We understand that any increase in service charges can be challenging.
-Across all our communities there are alternative parking options for drivers, such as parking in free car parks or on street.
+Across all our settlements there are alternative parking options for drivers such as parking in free car parks or on street.

 Privacy Notice - Parking Permit